LTUC/amman-dotnet-401d2/Curriculum/Class06/LAB.md

 1. Prove that the classes that implement the interface actually implement it
 2. Prove inheritance
 3. Prove Polymorphism
-	- Prove methos have been overwritten
+	- Prove methods have been overridden
 	- Prove that one of your concrete animals `is an` Animal

 ## ReadMe